headwinds/headwinds/README.md

 ### Profile

-With 10+ years experience, I believe I have reached the level of [Staff engineer](https://twitter.com/headwinds/status/1773501547520864685) where I can confidently lead, campaign and build fullstack apps; a keystone within a diverse team.
+With 10+ years experience, I believe I have reached the level of [Staff engineer](https://twitter.com/headwinds/status/1773501547520864685) where I can confidently direct the build of fullstack apps, and campaign as a keystone within a diverse team.

 I have built hundreds of apps generating billions in revenue but I'm most valuable in the stratetic thinking and planning behind the product misison.
 I can write with React, Node, Python, Go and SQL.
 I can always enjoy exploring new languages in my spare time and I enjoy learning how they all fit together securely by buiding a project from front to back.